adriayc/react_projects_course-js/README.md

 ## Redux Toolkit
 [Redux Toolkit (RTK)](https://redux-toolkit.js.org/) is a set of tools ans best practices for efficient Redux development.
 It simplifies the process of managing state in React application, making it easier to write and maintain Redux code.

+## daisyUI
+[daisyUI](https://daisyui.com/) the most popular component library for Tailwind CSS. daisyUI adds component class names to Tailwind CSS so you can make beautiful websites faster than ever.